-Green Party MP Chlöe Swarbrick tests positive for Covid-19
+'Please, get boosted': Green MP Chlöe Swarbrick tests positive for Covid

 The MP also used the thread to thank her Auckland Central team, "Amber, Alexis and Sarah" who she said had kept things ticking over in their office and the party's caucus who were "bloody awesome and willing to pick up the speaking slots on tax bills".

+"So, if you can only muster the energy to propagate some snake plants (or video calls with friends, or nap), find some solace in that being your best possible contribution for the day.
+Better you bounce back to healthy than rush into an extended period of anything less."

-Swarbrick is the latest in a string of MPs to contract the virus, with National Party leader Christopher Luxon testing positive earlier this month.
+Swarbrick, who is isolating in an apartment, is the latest in a string of MPs to contract the virus, with National Party leader Christopher Luxon testing positive earlier this month.

 National's Simon Bridges and backbench Labour MP Anahila Kanongataá-Suisuiki also previously tested positive for Covid.